ubuntu-mate/ubuntu-mate.org/blog/20150310-interface-switching-in-ubuntu-mate.md

 .. author: Martin Wimpress
 -->

-This short video introduces Interface Switching which is integrated into Ubuntu MATE 15.04 via MATE Tweak.
+This short video introduces Interface Switching which is integrated into Ubuntu MATE 15.04 and is available in the MATE Tweak utility.

 <div align="center">
 <iframe width="640" height="360" src="//www.youtube.com/embed/jxFMtOl_DyQ" frameborder="0" allowfullscreen></iframe>